johnykvsky/dummydocs/docs/examples/extensions.md

 * `anyDateBetween($from, $to)` used to generate date between passed dates

-`AnyDateTime` we operate on `DateTimeInterface` objects.
+`AnyDateTime` we operate on `DateTimeInterface` objects (or strings).
 For `anyDate` you can pass:

-* date, which is "starting point" (by default it's "now")
+* date, which is "starting point" (by default it's "now"), you can pass DateTimeInterface object or just string recognized by it, like '2025-08-30'
-* interval, as PHP \DateInterval(), so it can be year, month, 3 days, 5 hours... (by default it's 10 years)
+* interval, as PHP \DateInterval() or string recognized by it (like 'P5D'), so it can be year, month, 3 days, 5 hours... (by default it's 10 years)
 * period, that has only 3 available cases: PAST_DATE, FUTURE_DATE or ANY_DATE (by default it's ANY_DATE)

 How it works, it all depends on period:

 * PAST_DATE means: take passed date and subtract passed interval from it.
 Passed date is date to, calculated is date from.
 * FUTURE_DATE means: take passed date and add passed interval to it.
 Passed date is date from, calculated is date to.
-* ANY_DATE means: take passed date, calculate date from by subtracking passed interval and calculate date to by adding passed interval.
+* ANY_DATE means: take passed date, calculate date from by subtracting passed interval and calculate date to by adding passed interval.

 So, in example, for passed date 2025-08-01 and interval 30 days it will: